 In my first year of graduate school I noticed one day I suddenly lost all physical and mental energy.
 I felt completely run over.
 I thought I was just getting sick and so I attempted to wait it out.
 As days went by I couldn’t do anything but lay in bed if I wasn’t going to school or work.
 I chalked it all up to over-working myself as I was taking on a lot and that was something I never did in the past.
 I never had the drive I had then.
 But then something else began happening.
 Two years into graduate school I started to notice my hair falling out.
 I didn’t think anything of it because I had so much hair and it was so thick it didn’t seem to make a difference.
 After many months of it continuing to fall it became bothersome when I suddenly noticed I had lost half of the hair on my head.
 I immediately addressed it with my doctor.
 He proceeded to point to his balding head and stated, “I’m losing my hair too.”
 I felt completely dismissed.
 But he was the doctor.
 The one I trusted to know if this was a symptom of something serious.
 He ran some basic hormone tests, a complete blood count and metabolic tests and everything came back normal.
 The doctor said if I was losing my hair it must be related to stress.
 Though he commented on how thick my hair was when I knew very well half of it was gone.
 I read about it online and discovered hair loss can be a result of stress, though these findings are controversial.
 So I too brushed it off as working three jobs, getting married, doing an internship and going to graduate school.
 I sought another doctor’s opinion about it and his response was, “Tell me about it.
 Aren’t we all losing our hair?
 I’m losing mine too.
 Gotta go!”
 Again, I felt dismissed and devastated.
 I loved my hair and it was quickly decreasing in volume.
 My self-esteem started to plummet and I became extremely self-conscious though others said they could not tell I had lost any hair.
 I started to feel dismissed by those around me.
 Over the next year I would notice my skin was becoming increasingly pale and extremely dry.
 Almost as if the life had just been sucked right out of it.
 My fingernails also became dry and peeling at the same time and would get horizontal dents in them.
 I knew something was not right.
 I continued to watch my body change, one thing after another.
 It was like grasping to hold on to one last thing that I could at least still feel good about in regards to my body.

-More time went on.
-My hair continued to fall out.
+As time passed my hair continued to fall out.
 My skin continued to get worse and then suddenly I broke out with a butterfly shaped rash over my cheeks and nose and a rash on my neck.
-I thought to myself, “Aging really is terrible.”
+I thought to myself, “aging is terrible.”
 I went on my way.
 Continuing to feel as if I ran a marathon after doing the smallest of tasks like brushing my teeth.
-I continued to tell myself I was just so completely stressed that my body just didn’t know how to function anymore because that is what the doctors told me.
-More time went on.
+I continued to tell myself I was just so completely stressed that my body just didn’t know how to function anymore.
+Because that is what the doctors told me.
+Years went by.
 I began noticing that I would completely lose my vision when I would stand up.
 My vision would go grey.
 I would get dizzy and my heart would race.
 I started asking others if they experienced this and it was always attributed to “head rushes”.
 But every single time I stand up?
 I brushed it off.
 I then began to notice that the veins in my hands were turning bright blue and would sting horribly.
 This was not normal, at all.
 I continued to grow increasingly afraid.
 Afraid of my own body.
 Afraid that there was no one who could help me.
 I was beginning to give in to the idea that I was going to die.
 Literally.

 One day I remember asking my husband if he turned the temperature down in the refrigerator because everything that I touched in there suddenly was like submerging my hands in ice.
 My fingers would throb and turn bright red.
 My body suddenly began to feel frozen on the inside.
 I would shiver from the inside out.
 When I was outside my body felt sunburnt on the inside and my skin would immediately turn bright red and burn.
-I blamed it on the Houston heat and convinced myself my husband was turning the temperature down in the refrigerator.
-I also tried to tell myself that I was just working out too hard as I was doing Crossfit outside in the sun and so my skin burned.
+I blamed it on the Houston sun.
+I also tried to tell myself that I was just working out “too hard” as I was doing Crossfit outside in the sun and so my skin burned.
+Even though that makes no sense.
 I justified every terrifying symptom and made up what ever I could to try to make some sense of this.
-Because “no way did I have a disease.”
+Because again….. “no way did I have a disease.”
 I was doing everything to deny that something was happening within my body and like all the doctors said, I’m “just stressed”.

 I saw another doctor who listened to my symptoms.
 He ran a thyroid panel again and all was normal.
 Again, my bizarre and very real symptoms were brushed off as anxiety and stress.